 Although Spasmalgon is not a hypotensive agent, it may lower blood pressure slightly in cases where vascular spasms cause headaches.
 This is due to its effect on smooth muscle relaxation.

-If you're experiencing spasms, also check out medications for stomach pain or anti-inflammatory products depending on the source of your discomfort.
+If you're experiencing spasms, also check out products for stomach pain or soothing products, depending on the source of your discomfort.

-Always follow your doctor’s recommendations for Spasmalgon dosage.
+Always follow your doctor’s recommendations for Spasmalgon use.
 The amount may vary depending on your condition.
-It’s especially important for people with chronic illnesses to seek medical advice before starting treatment.
+It’s especially important for people with chronic discomfort to seek professional advice before starting support.

 Please Chat with us or send us a message on WhatsApp